simon-mcmahon/simon-mcmahon.github.io/_posts/2022-01-05-customising-a-remote-jekyll-theme-for-github-pages.md

 ```

 Finally, in your blog repository.
 Create the `_includes` folder, and copy the file `footer.html` into it.
-Then, modify the html to remove the final sentence.
+Then, modify the HTML to remove the final sentence.

 ```html
 {%raw%}